 If the State brings criminal charges against a person under the age of 18, in most cases the Superior Court for Juvenile Matters has exclusive original jurisdiction.
 However, in some cases, a juvenile matter can be transferred to the adult criminal court.
 Juveniles possess some but not all of the rights guaranteed to adult criminal defendants.
 Juveniles are guaranteed the assistance of counsel in all critical stages of their proceedings and also have the right to court (but not jury) trials.
 Due to the potentially serious nature of juvenile delinquency, juveniles, and their parents should consult an attorney as early as possible.

 Parents have the right to parent their minor children, but the State also recognizes the importance of protecting children from harm and neglect.
 The Connecticut Department of Children and Families (DCF) is required to investigate allegations of abuse and neglect.
 When DCF determines reasonable cause supports a claim that a person caused abuse or neglect, the case is considered substantiated.
+DCF may also place the person on the child abuse and neglect registry.
 The person accused of abuse or neglect may request a substantiation hearing to challenge the agency’s decision.
+This is an administrative process.
+If the subject disagrees with the administrative hearing officer's finding, he or she may further appeal to the Superior Court and, if necessary, the Appellate and Supreme courts.
+Read more about the DCF administrative appeal process here.